giannisgeros/IP_Geolocation/README.md

 ## Installation
 The second API (ipStack) requires an API key.
 Go make an account(it's free) and put your API key at the webconfig file, under configuration -> appsettings -> ipStackApiKey.
+You may also have to restore some nuget packages.
 Other than that, just plug and play.

 ## License